tleonhardt/Python_Interface_Cpp/README.md

 | CFFI               |  6      |
 | Python             |  1      |

-NOTE: These numbers were measured on a 2013 15" Mac Book Pro using Python 3.6 via Anaconda distro with the latest versions of all tools installed using the conda package manager.
+NOTE: These numbers were originally measured on a 2013 15" Mac Book Pro using Python 3.6 via Anaconda distro with the latest versions of all tools installed using the conda package manager.
+I have more recently measured using a Python 3.7 virtual environment via [Pipenv](https://github.com/pypa/pipenv) and confirmed that they stayed approximately the same and relative rankings in terms of performance are identical.

 The Fibonacci example presented here is pretty trivial.
 Your mileage may vary depending on your application.
 But overall these performance measurements are fairly representative of what you